kayeekayee/global-workflow/cloud/RUN.md

     Cubic: cubed-sphere domain layout(1) must be divided by io_layout(1)

+### config.post

+We don't have the HWRF coefficient files needed by post (CRTM one's don't work) so we need to turn off

+    GOESF=NO

 ### the rocoto xml file, c48.xml

 If necessary, edit lines like below to modify the number of nodes, processors per node, threads per process